USA Climbing: Youth

 The US is subdivided into 9 Divisions and 18 Regions.
 Anyone may compete in local competitions.
 USA Climbing members who have attended at least two local competitions and place in the top 26 in their region may compete at their respective Regional Championships.
 The top 13 competitors in each gender/category at Regionals receive an invitation to compete at their respective Divisional Championships.
 The top 6 competitors in each gender/category at the Divisional Championships receive an invitation to compete at the National Championships.
 The top four climbers in each gender/category/event at the National Championships are considered to be the U.S. Youth National Team.
 Youth on the National Teams for the U19 and U17 categories are eligible to compete at the Youth Pan American and Youth World Championships.

+Starting with the 2024-2025 season:

+USA Climbing adopted U13, U15, U17, U19, and U20 category names based on birth year, doing away with the Jr/A/B/C/D terms.
+This restructuring was driven by a desire to align with international standards and IFSC changes, especially for youth progression and eligibility for international events like Youth World Championships.

+Starting in 2025-2026 season: youth age groups split into U20 M/O and F, U19 M/O and F, U17 M/O and F, U15 M/O and F, and U13 M/O/F.

 Collegiate

 Provides access for undergraduate or graduate students that are currently enrolled at a college or university to compete in bouldering, lead and speed climbing.